 top of page

-Are you looking to get started with this awesome new Power Apps MCP Server for Canvas apps but don’t really have clue one how to install all of this?
-If yes then below is my instructions written for those of us who are not ninjas when it comes to all of this VS Code stuff.
+Are you looking to get started with the awesome new Power Apps MCP Server for Canvas apps but don’t have a clue how to install everything?
+If so, you’re in the right place!
+Below, we’ll provide clear instructions for those of us who aren’t ninjas when it comes to all this VS Code stuff.

-You will get step by step on how to install everything, VS Code, all of the random weird things, and then how to test it all worked.
-I have done this process like a dozen times to try to get this down to the easy instructions you have come to expect.
+We’ll walk you through step-by-step on how to install everything—VS Code, all the random weird things, and how to test it all.
+I’ve done this process a dozen times to simplify the instructions you’ve come to expect.

-Also, remember while the Power Apps Canvas MCP is free, you need a GitHub Copilot license to use it in this scenario.
-You could also use the MCP server with Claude Code or Codex or a dozen other services but one way or another you have to have an LLM coding companion to utilize this.
+Also, remember that while the Power Apps Canvas MCP is free, you’ll need a GitHub Copilot license to use it in this scenario.
+You can also use the MCP server with Claude Code, Codex, or a dozen other services.
+But one way or another, you’ll need an LLM coding companion to utilize this.

-Finally, these instructions are focused on what you need to get in place to use the MCP server, on Windows via VS Code and GitHub Copilot.
-There are other ways to use this MCP.
-This isn't meant to be the be a be all, end all for developing with VS Code and AI, just the pieces you need to get rolling to use it with your Canvas Apps.
+These instructions focus on what you need to set up to use the MCP server on Windows via VS Code and GitHub Copilot.
+There are other ways to use this MCP, but this guide is just about the essentials to get rolling with your Canvas Apps.
 Enjoy!

-PS - The video walkthrough of these instructions are here, probably a lot easier to use Install and Configure Power Apps MCP
+PS - For a visual guide, check out the video walkthrough of these instructions here: Install and Configure Power Apps MCP.

 Install VS Code via Download

-2. For most people the defaults are going to work well.
-So do the good ole Next, Next, Finish method.
+2. For most people, the defaults will work well.
+So, just follow the good old Next, Next, Finish method.

 3. Open VS Code from the Start menu if it isn't already open.

-6. Sign in or create an account (reminder you are going to need a paid account to do this).
+6. Sign in or create an account (remember, you’ll need a paid account for this).

 7. Click the button to Authorize VS Code.

-8. Now you can click on the head in the bottom right corner to confirm you have GitHub Copilot running.
+8. Now, click on the icon in the bottom right corner to confirm you have GitHub Copilot running.

-9. Now close VS Code.
-We will be back later.
+9. Close VS Code for now; we’ll be back later.

 Install NodeJS